matthewdheilmanvanderbilt/CS5262_MachineLearning/README.md

 * stroke_preduction.ipynb: junipyer notebook
 * heathcare-dataset-stroke-data.csv : The dataset described in [Data](#data)
 * README.md: This readme file.
+* data_dictionary.csv: list of all features (columns / data points) and a description of each feature

 # Getting Started